selamidemir/server-with-nodejs/README.md

 # server-with-nodejs
-A simple server was created with Node JS
+A simple server was created with Node JS.